zhelnio/symbolator/README.rst

 Requirements
 ------------

-Symbolator requires either Python 2.7 or Python 3.x, Pycairo, and Pango.
+Symbolator requires Python 3.x, Pycairo, and Pango.
+Symbolator no longer supports Python 2.x.

-The installation script depends on setuptools.
-The source is written in Python 2.7 syntax but will convert cleanly to Python 3 when the installer passes it through 2to3.

 The Pango library is used compute the dimensions of a text layout.
 There is no standard package to get the Pango Python bindings installed.
 It is a part of the Gtk+ library which is accessed either through the PyGtk or PyGObject APIs, both of which are supported by Symbolator.
 You should make sure that one of these libraries is available before installing Symbolator.
 A `Windows installer <http://www.pygtk.org/downloads.html>`_ is available.
 For Linux distributions you should install the relevant libraries with your package manager.